WillBrown2000/zero2prod/README.md

   - ./scripts/lint.sh check   # verify formatting and clippy lints (fails on warnings)
   - ./scripts/lint.sh fix     # apply clippy fixes and format the code

+FAQ: “How do I make cargo fmt --all -- --check auto-fix?”

+- The -- --check flag tells rustfmt to only verify formatting and exit with a non-zero status if changes are needed.
+To auto-fix formatting, drop the check flag:
+  - cargo fmt --all
+- Equivalent shortcuts:
+  - cargo fmt-all
+  - cargo fmt-fix
+- Running ./scripts/lint.sh fix will also format the whole workspace after applying lint fixes.

 RustRover IDE